darrenlee-astrio/JsonEncryptor/README.md

 3. Click on the latest workflow run.

-4. Navigate to the "Artifacts" section and download the artifacts named "app-publish".
+4. Navigate to the "Artifacts" section and download the artifacts named "WinForm".

 5. Extract the downloaded artifacts.